-Jared works extensively in securing insurance coverage under professional liability and employment practices liability insurance policies for losses that clients incur stemming from False Claims Act investigations and litigations.
+- Jared works extensively in securing insurance coverage under professional liability and employment practices liability insurance policies for losses that clients incur stemming from qui tam investigations and litigations.
 In this emerging coverage area, he currently counsels clients in a broad array of industries including several large government contractors.

 While in law school, Jared served as the managing editor of the Cardozo Arts and Entertainment Law Journal and received the Jacob M. Burns Medal for his outstanding educational achievements.

 Jared provides pro bono legal representation to homeowners in the greater New York City area seeking insurance coverage for losses sustained in "Superstorm Sandy."
 Jared also represented—on a pro bono basis—the Queens Comprehensive Perinatal Counsel, obtaining a favorable settlement on the opening day of trial.
 He recently received correspondence from that client, which stated: “You provided QCPC, Inc. with stellar pro bono legal assistance.
 You were professionally responsive; provided clarity throughout the process; and [were] committed to a legal resolution.”
 After a second successful representation, in 2014, the client wrote to Jared: “You have consistently achieved favorable outcomes for QCPC, Inc. . . .
 Dickstein Shapiro LLP has outstanding legal teams led by Mr. Jared Zola, Esq.”

 In 2015, he obtained a third consecutive victory for QCPC in a matter before the Environmental Control Board.